robtucker/flexbox-lite/README.md

 ###Vertical positioning (align-items)

-The "align" key word is used to position items vertically - this will set the "align-items" css property.
+The "align" key word is used to position items vertically.
+The following options can be used:

 ```
 align-start(-xs)   // => align-items: flex-start;